 Fact about the stadium: The stadium hosted its first concert in 2015, where Ska band Madness performed in front of 7,500 people

 The list of best cricket stadiums in England cannot start without the mention of Lord’s in London.
+Lord’s is the biggest cricket stadium in England.
 Commonly known as the home of cricket, this iconic ground has captured the first spot since many decades in the cricket league.
 The stadium is named after Lord Thomas who was the owner of the Marylebone Cricket Club and the European Cricket Council.
 This legendary cricket ground has witnessed more than 100 test matches in the past 201 years.
 Lord’s is the place where Graham Gooch became the first highest test run scorer at the ground with 2,015 runs, meanwhile bowler Ian Botham made 69 wickets.
 The stadium is not just known for being the host of the iconic matches, but it’s architectural beauty will also leave you awestruck.
 From the magnificent Victorian pavilion to the Honours board and the Old Father Time weathervane, every corner of the stadium asks for a Instagram action.

 Location: London, UK